zeta1999/korali/tutorials/basic/3.bayesian.inference/README.rst

 =====================================================

 In this tutorial we show how to **optimize** and **sample** the posterior distribution of a Bayesian inference problem.
-We will go through the code sample [run-cmaes.py](run-cmaes.py) first, and then modify it to get [this code sample](run-tmcmc.py).

 Example Scripts
 ---------------------------
-    + run-cmaes.py
+    + *run-cmaes.py*: Runs this tutorial using the MCMC solver.
-    + run-tmcmc.py
+    + *run-tmcmc.py*: Runs this tutorial using the TMCMC solver.

 In this example we will solve the inverse problem of estimating the Variables of a linear model using noisy data.
 We consider the computational model,